pivovarit/parallel-collectors/README.md

 **Sadly, Streams can only run parallel computations on the common `ForkJoinPool`** which effectively restricts the applicability of them to CPU-bound jobs.

-However, there's a trick that allows running parallel Streams in a custom FJP instance... but it's not considered reliable:
+However, there's a trick that allows running parallel Streams in a custom FJP instance... but it's not considered reliable (and can still induce oversubscription issues while competing with the common pool for resources)

 > Note, however, that this technique of submitting a task to a fork-join pool to run the parallel stream in that pool is an implementation "trick" and is not guaranteed to work.
 Indeed, the threads or thread pool that is used for execution of parallel streams is unspecified.
 By default, the common fork-join pool is used, but in different environments, different thread pools might end up being used.